Updated: Jun 30

 My parents and grandparents provided a heritage of faith for me.
 I saw God show up in our story: as a child, a teen, and a young adult.
 So my conversation with God about faith brings me back to my relationship with God.
 Isn't it all about God's glory and a deepening relationship with God when we dig down to the bottom of the question?
 Faith is not primarily about relief or solutions—it is about God.
 We put our trust and confidence in God, rather than relying upon our own resources and strength.
 So we seek God's leading, and we take each next step as God provides discernment.
 May God nurture in us immense, extravagant, and boundless faith, because God is immense, infinite, and without limits.
 May we ask God to deepen our courage.

 The picture in this email is the completed drawing I was working on when I wrote the last email.
-It reminds me again that as we seek discernment in our relationship with God our prayer will engage the Word of God, and we will seek the Spirit's leading within our hearts and within the community of faith.
+It reminds me again that as we seek discernment in our relationship with God our prayer will engage the Word of God and seek the Spirit's leading within our hearts and within the community of faith.

 "The cautious faith that never saws off a limb on which it is sitting, never learns that unattached limbs may find strange